Ecksar/Ecksar.github.io/README.md

 # hello-express

-A server that serves a webpage, its resources, and some data
+A server that serves a webpage, its resources, and some data.

 ## Your Project